openoereb/pyramid_oereb/README.md

 You are looking at a highly configurable piece of software.
 To get the right understanding of the server it is highly recommended to read this part carefully.

-Since the confederations definitions and the specifications for the extract of OEREB data are really straight we had very narrow margins to develop the code.
+Since the confederations definition and the specification for the extract of OEREB data is really straight we had very narrow margins to develop the code.
 Using this pyramid plugin you will get a running server instance which is able to provide the services with output satisfying the specification of the confederation.
  But to get this extract you need to bind the data to this server.
 And this is basically what you need to